microsoft/FluidFramework/docs/team/README.md

 ## How should I engage with the runtime team?

 We are consolidating as much as possible to our GitHub presence.
 If you think you've found a bug, please [file an issue][].
-If you wish there was better documentation on a specific topic, please [file an issue][].
+If you wish there was better documentation on a topic, please [file an issue][].

 ## Areas and experts